 Abstract

-I'm a first-year graduate student in Computer Science at Cornell University.
-I'm interested in programming languages as a medium for human thought, expression and interaction with our existing (and developing) systems.
+I'm a PhD candidate in Computer Science at Cornell University.
+I'm interested in programming languages as a medium for human thought, expression and interaction with computer systems.

 Publications